PatrickCmd/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

+## Required Homework/Tasks
-## Getting the AWS CLI Working
+### Getting the AWS CLI Working

 After activating my AWS free tier account, I proceeded to make AWS CLI working both on my local machine environment and the gitpod environment following the steps below.

-### Install AWS CLI
+#### Install AWS CLI

-- Install the AWS CLI when my Gitpod enviroment lanuches.
+- I set to install the AWS CLI when my Gitpod enviroment lanuches.
-- Set AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands.
+- I Set AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands.
-- The bash commands we are using are the same as the [AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- The bash commands I used are the same as the [AWS CLI Install Instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-Update my `.gitpod.yml` to include the following task.
+I updated my `.gitpod.yml` to include the following task.

 ```
 tasks: